|

 2000. <http://www.geocities.com/Athens/2962/history/index.html>

-This site, done by an Australian neo-pagan, gives a mixture of the author’s views on witches along with some other links to where there is some other scholarly research.
-She clearly states what is her personal opinion, such as belief in Tarot cards and the
+This site, done by an Australian neo-pagan, gives a mixture of the authors views on witches along with some other links to where there is some other scholarly research.
+She clearly

 Maleficarum.
-This is followed by the author’s views on the subject, along with time lines of the witch craze in countries such as England and
+This is followed by the authors views on the subject, along with time lines of the witch craze in countries such as England and

 Scotland and good essays on the numbers of dead and kinds of victims.
-The author’s view is pretty basic: the killings were done from a religious standpoint to rid the world of Satan,
+The authors view is pretty basic: the killings were done from a religious standpoint to rid the world of Satan,

 Robinson, B.A.
 "The Burning Times: The past extermination